-During the third quarter of 2019, the Company completed the sale of its Distribution business for total cash consideration of \$700.0 million, excluding certain working capital adjustments.
+During the third quarter of 2019, the Company completed the sale of its Distribution business for total cash consideration of approximately \$700.0 million, excluding certain working capital adjustments which were finalized in the first quarter of 2020.
 As a result of the sale, the Distribution business results met the criteria for the presentation of discontinued operations.
 The results presented below represent the results of continuing operations, which include the Aerospace business and our Corporate office.
 See Note 3, Discontinued Operations, to the Condensed Consolidated Financial Statements for further information on the Company's sale of the Distribution business.